How to make bone stock

 Stock is the foundation of all that is good and holy and I can feel worn down, depressed, grumpy and out of every form of energy, and I can have some homemade stock and immediately I feel like a new person again.

 We always have soup in the freezer and fresh stock in the fridge, always.
 I make it a point to at least drink a pint of salted, warm stock every day day.
-It’s a great pre-breakfast pick-me-up when the day starts earlier than breakfast, or an afternoon snack, or a late, late dinner or a tonic after I’ve eaten junk food to immediately set me right.
+It’s a great pre-breakfast pick-me-up when the day starts earlier than breakfast, or an afternoon snack, or a late, late dinner or a tonic after I used to eat junk food to immediately set me right.
 I really believe that well-made stock could transform the world.

 Everyone should know how to make stock.
-It’s up there with balancing a checkbook, knowing how important it is to vote, riding a bicycle and brushing one’s teeth in life importance, in my book.
+It’s up there with riding a bicycle and brushing one’s teeth, making the bed.
 It’s incredibly healing to the gut, the seat of the immune system.
 Giving stock in the form of homemade soup is a wonderful way of being neighborly.
 Chicken soup really is for the soul.

 Whenever we cook a chicken or turkey, I aways use the bones to make stock.
-Sometimes I’ll roast chicken backs or turkey necks specifically to make stock, but oftentimes the stock parts are the byproduct of other endeavors (sometimes roasting poultry to make soup).
+Sometimes I’ll roast chicken backs or turkey necks specifically to make stock, but oftentimes the stock parts are the byproduct of other endeavors.
 Beef stock usually is a separate affair that I roast marrow and soup bones for specifically, but the principles are the same.
 It’s a simple process that adapts well to whatever you have on hand.

 No truly worthy stock with ample gelatin for your tired bones and soon-to-be radiant skin can be made without feet.
 Double bonus if you use turkey feet, as they are like adding dinosaur bones to your pot and are full of nutrients.
 Chicken feet are also amazing.